wanjun-group-seu/AQUARIUM/docs/index.md

 python wf_profile_circRNA.py config_file
 ```

-Its only argument is the path of config file, which contains the information needed to analyze a single sample.
+The only argument is the path of config file.
+It contains the information needed to analyze a single sample,
+where is the input files , where is the output files, the parameters of certain steps, etc.

-So, before calling this interface, you can [get a config copy](#get-config-file) and then [modify it](#modify-modules)
+Before calling this interface, you can [get a config copy](#get-config-file) and then [modify it](#modify-modules)

 ## Example